-(c) 2019 Sudarshan S. Chawathe
+(c) 2021 Sudarshan S. Chawathe

-Overview: This assignment asks you to build a database-backed Web site based on the simple application you built in Homework 1.
-The goal is to gain experience in setting up a Web server and programming the interfaces of the Web server, your application code, and the DBMS.
+Overview: This assignment asks you to build a database-backed Web site based on the simple application you built in Homework 1, but using PostgreSQL as the DBMS instead of SQLite.
+The goal is to gain experience in migrating a database across database systems, setting up a Web server and programming the interfaces of the Web server, your application code, and the DBMS.
 Functionally, the Web application in this assignment is very similar to the earlier console application.
 The Web interface must allow users to invoke all the functions of that assignment (e.g., connect, createTables, findRoom, addFacilities) and view their results.
 The semantics of the functions remain unchanged.
 The main difference is that user interaction will use HTTP and HTML instead of the stdin-stdout interface.